engie-group/shaystack/docs/AppSync.md

 ## Delegate part of global GraphQL to haystack GraphQL API

-This sample help demonstrate how it's possible to delegate a part of GraphQL request to Haystack GraphQL API with AWS AppSync.
+This sample demonstrate how it's possible to delegate a part of GraphQL request to Haystack GraphQL API with AWS AppSync.

 In the AWS AppSync console:

-* First, deploy you AWS Lambda function with Haystack GraphQL API
+* First, deploy your AWS Lambda function with Haystack GraphQL API
 * Build from scratch a new API with the name `HaystackAPI`
 * Create a datasource `HaystackLambda` with an AWS Lambda function
   - Select "Lambda Function"